hiloki/cookbook/README.md

 Recipes
 ======

-This repo is portfolio theme for me but you're welcome to make suggestions.
-It is original portfolio desgin.
-When I create blog theme for blog platform, theme will be based on this desgin.
-I try to something new in this website to keep up to date on Front-End technology or methodology.
+This repository is mainly a place for me to create theme in various platforms.
+You're welcome to make suggestions.
+Base design is located on `app/` and other theme will be located on `recipes/` under each blog platform name.
+If any blog platform release, I try to create my theme for it.

 ## Table of Contents